mrtoy-me/esphome-my-components/vl53l1x/README.md

   - source: components
 ```
 The component uses the sensor's default i2c address of 0x29.<BR>
 Timing budget (measurement period) is set internally at 500ms.
 The sensor is operating by ranging continuously every 500ms, but measurements are published at the specified update interval.
-The update interval should not be greater than 1 second.<BR>
+The update interval should be greater than 1 second.<BR>

 YAML Configuration of ***distance_mode:*** can be either ***short*** or ***long***.<BR>
 However, VL53L4CD sensor can only be short and if VL53L4CD is detected, distance mode is set to ***short***.<BR>